Movietone sound system: History

 Since 1924, Sponable focused on designing single-system cameras that could record both sound and pictures on the same negative.
-He requested Bell & Howell to modify one of their cameras according to his design, but the results were unsatisfactory.
+He asked Bell & Howell to modify one of their cameras according to his design, but the results were unsatisfactory.
 As a result, the Wall machine shop in Syracuse, New York was tasked with rebuilding this camera, and the results were significantly improved.

 Subsequently, Wall Camera Corporation produced numerous single-system 35mm cameras, which eventually led to the later development of the three-film Cinerama "widescreen" cameras in the 1950s.
 Initially, Wall converted some Bell & Howell Design 2709 cameras to single-system, but most were designed and produced by Wall.
 Single-system cameras were also made by Mitchell Camera Corporation during World War II for the U.S. Army Signal Corps, although these cameras were relatively rare.

 The aspect ratio of approximately 1.19:1 was introduced when single-system camera technology was developed.
 This technology printed an optical soundtrack on top of the 35mm full aperture, which was colloquially referred to as the "Movietone ratio."
 This ratio was widely used by Hollywood and European studios (apart from those that adopted sound-on-disc) between the late 1920s and May 1932.
 In May 1932, the Academy ratio of 1.37:1 was introduced, effectively restoring the original frame shape of the silent era.

 In the 1950s, the first 35mm kinescope camera with sound-on-film was introduced by Photo-Sonics.
 This camera featured a Davis Loop Drive mechanism built within the camera box, which was essential for TV network time-shifting before the use of videotape.
 The sound galvanometer, made by RCA, was designed to produce good to excellent results when the kinescope film negative was projected, thereby avoiding the need to make a print before the delayed replay.
 Western Electric developed the Davis mechanism.

 After parting ways with de Forest, Case made changes to the Movietone projector soundhead by positioning it below the picture head, with a sound-picture offset of approximately 14+1/2 in (close to the present-day standard).
 This was a departure from the previous practice in Phonofilm, where the soundhead was placed above the picture head.
 Case also adopted the 24 frames/sec speed for Movietone, aligning it with the speed already chosen for the Western Electric Vitaphone sound-on-disc system.
 This established 24 frames/sec as the standard speed for all sound films, whether sound-on-disc or sound-on-film and has remained the standard speed for professional sound films with a few exceptions.

 At this point, Case and Sponable's Movietone system was adopted by the AMPAS as the academy's standard.
 It was interchangeable with the later RCA Photophone system in most respects.
 For technical details and lists of the industry adopters, please refer to RCA Photophone.